How to Sew a Chef's Hat

 - Sewing machine

-- 8 x 25 1/2-inch band on straight of grain of the fabric and of interfacing.
+First, cut a circle that's 22 inches in diameter, and make a 3 1/2-inch slit toward the middle from one edge.
+Then, cut an 8 inch-by-25 1/2 inch band on the straight grain of the fabric.
 Cut the interfacing to match this band.
-Baste or fuse the interfacing and work them as one piece through the rest of the directions.
+Baste or fuse the interfacing and fabric, and work them as one piece through the rest of the directions.

-- Run gathering stitches (2 to 3 rows of basting stitch) on the edge of the circle.
-Set aside.
+Gather or ruffle the edges of the circle to prepare it for attaching to the band.
+Run gathering stitches (two to three rows of a basting stitch) on the edge of the circle.

-- Place wrong sides of the band together folding the band in half on the 25 1/2-inch length.
-Use a 1/2-inch seam on each end of the strip.
-Turn right sides out and press so that the raw edges are together.
+Then, place the wrong sides of the band together, and fold the band in half on the 25 1/2-inch length.
+Create a 1/2-inch seam on each end of the strip.
+Turn the right sides out, and press so the raw edges are together.

-- Gather the circle to fit the band, matching bias tape... edges to the ends of the band and the quarter marks that you made on the band and the circle.
+Gather the circle to fit the band, matching bias tape edges to the ends of the band and matching the quarter marks that you made on the band and the circle.

 Sew the Circle to the Band

 You are ready to assemble the hat.
 Use a 1/2-inch seam to attach the circle to the band.
 Serge or zigzag the seam allowance.

 Topstitch the Band

 Topstitch the edges of the band using the topstitching to tack the seam allowance to the band.